SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 ![Screen Shot 2020-09-21 at 3.15.49 PM.png](/Users/houliu/Documents/School Work/2020-2021/KnowledgeBase/2020BIO101/Screen Shot 2020-09-21 at 3.15.49 PM.png)

-**No ionic attractions between backbone because after the dehydration reaction (polymerization), the positive and negative of the two ends of the backbone of the amino acid
+**No ionic attractions between backbone because after the dehydration reaction (polymerization), the positive and negative of the two ends of the backbone of the amino acid is combined to cancel**